Why not have a different one every day?

 It’s nice to be able to have a different wallpaper every day.
 Here’s how you can set a rotation system for you Mac’s wallpapers so that your wallpaper changes at a frequency that you set.

 Select the Desktop tab.
 Now you can pick an image folder from what is available to you by default, or you can add a new folder.
 Click on the + sign to add a new folder.

-Once you have selected the folder from which you want the wallpapers to be picked check the checkbox next to theChange pictureoption below the images.
+Once you have selected the folder from which you want the wallpapers to be picked, check the checkbox next to the Change picture option below the images.
 You can set the rotation time to what you want.
-You can set the interval to 5 seconds right up to every day.
+You can set the interval from 5 seconds right up to once a day.